-This document was issued originally by the Department of Public Health (DPH).
-As part of the transfer of the medical-use of marijuana program on or before December 31, 2018, the Commission adopted this document.
-We suggest that before you rely on the contents of this document, you check the applicable medical-use marijuana laws, which include M.G.L. c.
-94I and 935 CMR 501.000, as they may provide or clarify the legal requirements related to this document.
-We also suggest that you periodically check for revisions to this document.
-Questions with regards to this document may be directed to CCCMass.com.
+This document is issued by the Cannabis Control Commission.
+The applicable Marijuana laws, which include M.G.L. c.
+94I, 94G 935 CMR 500.000 and 935 CMR 501.000, should be reviewed as they may provide or clarify the legal requirements related to this document.
+This protocol document should be checked periodically for revisions.
+Questions with regards to this document may be directed to Commission@CCCMass.com.